javierbrea/eslint-plugin-boundaries/README.md

 All of the plugin rules need to be able to identify the elements in the project, so, first of all you have to define your project element types by using the `boundaries/elements` setting.

 The plugin will use the provided patterns to identify each file as one of the element types.
-It will also assign a type to each dependency detected in the [dependency nodes (`import` or other statements)](#boundariesdependency-nodes), and will check if the relationship between the dependent element and the dependency is allowed or not.
+It will also assign a type to each dependency detected in the [dependency nodes (`import` or other statements)](#boundariesdependency-nodes), and it will check if the relationship between the dependent element and the dependency is allowed or not.

 ```json
 {